Smaug123/WoofWare.Myriad/README.md

         { A = A; B = B; C = C; D = D }
 ```

+You can optionally supply the boolean `true` to the attribute,
+which will cause Myriad to stamp out an extension method rather than a module with the same name as the type.
+This is useful if you want to reuse the type name as a module name yourself,
+or if you want to apply multiple source generators which each want to use the module name.

 ### What's the point?

 `System.Text.Json`, in a `PublishAot` context, relies on C# source generators.